metaopt/torchopt/README.md

 - **Flexible**: TorchOpt provides both functional and OOP API for user different preferences.
 Users can implement differentiable optimization in JAX-like or PyTorch-like style.
 - **Efficient**: TorchOpt provides (1) CPU/GPU acceleration differentiable optimizer (2) RPC-based distributed training framework (3) Tree Operation parallelism, to largely increase the training efficiency for bi-level optimization problem.

-Beyond differentiable optimization, torchopt can also be purely regarded as a functional optimizer which enables [JAX-like](https://github.com/google/jax) composable functional optimizer for PyTorch.
+Beyond differentiable optimization, torchopt can also be regarded as a functional optimizer which enables [JAX-like](https://github.com/google/jax) composable functional optimizer for PyTorch.
 With TorchOpt, one can easily conduct neural network optimization in PyTorch with functional style optimizer, similar to  [Optax](https://github.com/deepmind/optax) in JAX.

 --------------------------------------------------------------------------------